holepunchto/bare-module/README.md

 #### `module.resolutions`

 A map of preresolved imports with keys being serialized parent URLs and values being `"imports"` maps.
+Resolutions performed while loading the module are cached in this map, keyed by the condition (`"import"`, `"require"`, or `"asset"`) that produced them, so that repeated resolutions of the same specifier can be served from the cache.

 #### `module.builtins`